HackerBschor/df-music-scores-restoration/README.md

 <br>
 Target Score: `Better than Baselines (specified in a later section)`

-This project aims to restore damaged music scores using deep learning methods.
+This project aims to restore damaged/ dirty music scores using deep learning methods.
-We use **Convolutional Autoencoder** to perform several generative AI tasks to **up-scale**, **deblur** and **enrich** damaged music score into a cleaner and more readable form.
+We use **Convolutional Autoencoder** to perform several generative AI tasks to **up-scale**, **deblur** and **enrich** dirty music score into a cleaner and more readable form.

 ## Dataset